 In estimating the fair value of these properties, management takes into account the market participant's ability to generate economic benefits by using the assets in their highest and best use.
 Based on management assessment, the best use of the REIT's investment properties and property and equipment are their current use.
-The appraisers used a discount rate of 8.42% in 2023 and 8.44% in 2022, and growth rate of 3.00% to 3.50% in both 2023 and 2022 to value the REIT's investment properties.
+The appraisers used a discount rate of 8.39% in 2024 and 8.42% in 2023, and growth rate of 3.50% in 2024 and 2023 to value the REIT's investment properties.